isabella232/sc_Charts/2 - Styling/2 - Script.markdown

 **Jessy**
 That's everything I'd like to cover in this screencast.

-At this point you should understand how to create `Charts` views within your storyboard, how to provide them with data to render using data entries and data sets, how to enable and disable various visual features, and how to provide custom value formatters for you charts' axes.
+how to enable and disable various visual features, and how to provide custom value formatters for you charts' axes.

 **Catie**
 There's a lot more to `Charts` than we've been able to demonstrate in this screencast, including 6 other chart types, various interaction features, multiple data sets, combined graphs, animation, and more.